dbgrandi/DBGHTMLEntities/README.md

 To run the example project; clone the repo, and run `pod install` from the Example directory first.

+Or, for the easiest, run `pod try DBGHTMLEntities`

 ### Decoding an `NSString`

 To do a simple string decode: